-On 24 January 2019 the Gorilla Highlands team embarked on the biggest journey so far.
-We started to produce “Adventures with Izy”, 1-2 minute video episodes that are published every other day (please visit our YouTube channel and subscribe).
+In 2019 the Gorilla Highlands team embarked on the biggest journey so far: we started to produce “Adventures with Izy” video episodes (please visit our YouTube channel and subscribe).
 In this very personal blog, Isabelle Masozera explains the background of her family move to a new town.

 In many ways my life has always been an adventure.